DevarshiBohra/Sales-Report-using-Power-BI/README.md

 2. Place all dataset files inside the `/Data` folder as shown above.
 3. Open the `Sales_Report.pbix` file in **Power BI Desktop**.
 4. Reconnect datasets if required using the **Data Source Settings** menu.
-5. Use the filters (Country, Year, Month) to interact with the dashboard.
+5. Use the filters (Country, Year) to interact with the dashboard.

 ---